 In 2016, the department responded to 903 emergency calls.
 The distribution of those calls was as follows:

 • 39 fire calls

 • 24 HazMat calls

 “I really would like to be a full-time firefighter or EMT.
 Will this be helpful?”

-We are committed to training you to same standards of that of a career firefighter or EMT.
+We are committed to training you to the same standards as that of a career firefighter or EMT.
 Getting the right certifications and experience is very helpful when applying for career jobs.
-We do employee some career firefighters, and we have hired from our volunteer ranks, but your training would help you anywhere you apply.
+We do employ some career firefighters, and we have hired from our volunteer ranks, but your training would help you anywhere you apply.